rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> ke.maxKemenyIndex
     Decimal('15.095')

+It is interesting to notice that all seven Kemeny rankings, in fact, place alternative *a1* at rank 1 before alternative *a3*.
+The Coepland and Net-Fows rules propose the opposite order.

 Slater's ranking rule is the same as Kemeny's, but instead it is working on the associated crisp Condorcet digraph *c*.
 It gives the following result::

     >>> sl = KemenyOrder(c,orderLimit=9)